caroladam/caroladam.github.io/_publications/2017_aegla_schmitti.md

 ---
-title: "Asynchronous Hatching and Extended Parental Care in <i>Aegla schmitti</i> (Decapoda, Anomura)"
+title: "Asynchronous Hatching and Extended Parental Care in Aegla schmitti (Decapoda, Anomura)"
 collection: publications
-category: manuscripts
-permalink: /publications/2017_aegla_schmitti
+permalink: /publications/2017_aegla_schmitti.md
 excerpt: 'We describe the behavior of newly-hatched juveniles and maternal care in Aegla schmitti.'
 date: 2017
 venue: 'Brazilian Archives of Biology and Technology'